aghanisaharan/Prodigy_InfoTech_CS_01/README.md

 Task 1: Implementation of Caesar Cipher for Prodigy InfoTech Cyber Security Internship.

 Caesar Cipher Tool

 This is a Python-based tool developed during my internship at Prodigy InfoTech.
 It allows users to encrypt and decrypt text using the Caesar Cipher algorithm.

-Features
+Features:

-Encrypts and decrypts alphabetic characters.
+1. Encrypts and decrypts alphabetic characters.

-Handles numeric digits.
+2. Handles numeric digits.

-Preserves spaces and punctuation.
+3. Preserves spaces and punctuation.